pzzd/thinking-about-deep-learning/13-neural-networks.md

 ## Deep networks

 Deep learning refers to the fact that the network used for it is hierarchical and made of many layers.
-It implies a visual depiction that is vertical with input on the bottom, but that's just one convention.
+It implies a visual depiction that is vertical with inputs on the bottom, but that's just one convention.

-Some layers have neurons and process data.
+A hidden layer has neurons and processes data.
 The total number of these layers is the depth of the network.
+Some layers are support layers: they do not have neurons and do no processing; they are not counted to determine the network depth.

 The layers are:
 - input layer: the bottom of the network.
 There is no processing in this layer, just memory for initial input values.
 Considered a support layer.
+- hidden layers: each layer with neurons that does some processing
+- output layer

+A fully connected layer (aka FC, linear, or dense layer) is a set of neurons that each receive an input from every neuron on the previous layer.
+A network made up of only dense layers is called a fully connected network (aka multilayer perceptron).
+There are other types of layers too; more to come.